fluentlabs-xyz/fluentbase/poseidon/README.md

 Fluentbase Poseidon
 ===================

-This version of wrapper is taken from Scroll codebase and adapter for our needs.
+This version of wrapper is taken from Scroll codebase and adapted for our needs.
 It brings zktrie compatible poseidon hashing with domain support.